haneulee/HEAD-soft-robotics/process/2024-11-14/readme.md

 | 1     | None         | When there is no sound, it doesn't move at all (sleep mode)                             |
 | 2     | Small        | When a small sound is heard, its individual wave shapes start to move and undulate.     |
 | 3     | Big          | As the sound gets louder, its middle surface will undulate and move just like swimming. |

-## Next Steps

-The next step will be to attach different wave shapes onto the hemisphere-shaped structure.